Travel advice for Nepal

 You’ll also have the chance to enjoy some of Nepal’s biggest festivals, such as Dashain (Desain, or Dashera) and Tihar (Tihaar), important Hindu festivals.

 The period after the monsoon, around September to early October can be unpredictable.
-If the rains have finished you’ll be blessed with mild temperatures and clear skies, which is why fall or autumn can be one of the best seasons to travel to Nepal.
+If the rains have finished you’ll be blessed with mild temperatures and clear skies, which is why fall or fall can be one of the best seasons to travel to Nepal.
 Trekking trails are also quiet – a joy for hikers and mountaineers.
 If you’re unlucky though, the monsoon may not have quite tailed off yet.
 In that case it could be hot and sticky and you may get caught in heavy showers – or even snow.
 Also those stunning mountain views could be shrouded in clouds.

 Mid-October to mid-November is the best time for serious climbing and mountaineering in Nepal.
 But this also means that from September it’s the busiest time in the Himalayas.
 If you’d rather avoid the crowds, consider less popular destinations and activities: